 The Hidden Cost Trap: What 60% of Online Borrowers Miss

-The Federal Reserve's 2026 survey found that 60% of small business owners who used online lenders were surprised by costs higher than they expected.
-The sources of that surprise are predictable once you know what to look for.
+The 2026 Fed survey found 60% of online borrowers surprised by higher costs.
+These surprises are predictable once you know them.

-Maintenance fees: Monthly or annual maintenance fees of $20 to $150 are common among online lenders.
-Small individually, significant in aggregate over a 12-month period on a smaller line.
+Maintenance fees: Monthly or annual fees of $20 to $150 are common.
+Small individually, significant over 12 months on smaller lines.

-Variable rate provisions: Online lenders often reserve the right to reprice the line based on performance or market conditions, with less favorable terms than bank agreements.
+Variable rate provisions: Online lenders often reserve the right to reprice based on performance, with less favorable terms than banks.

-Before signing any online LOC: Calculate the total cost of credit (TCOC) over a realistic draw and repayment cycle.
-A 20% APR with 2% draw fees and a $100 monthly maintenance fee on a $150,000 line used three times per year costs approximately $38,400 in total credit costs.
+Before signing any online LOC: Calculate total credit cost (TCOC) over realistic draw and repayment cycles.
+A 20% APR with 2% draw fees and $100 monthly fees on $150,000 used three times yearly costs approximately $38,400 total.
 The same line at a bank at 11% with no fees costs $16,500.
-The $21,900 annual difference is significant for any operating business.
+The $21,900 annual difference is significant.

 The Hybrid Strategy: Using Both Simultaneously